-Several of Mr. Wisenberg’s clients do not come to him until the sentencing stage of their cases.
-He does everything in his power to minimize their sentences.
-Many of his clients have obtained significant downward guidelines departures and downward Booker variances, up to and including probation.
+Several of my clients do not come to me until the sentencing stage of their cases.
+I do everything in my power to minimize their sentences.
+Many of my clients have obtained significant downward guidelines departures and downward Booker variances, up to and including probation.

 Federal Sentencing Guidelines after U.S. v.
 Booker

-The United States Sentencing Guidelines, which took effect on November 1, 1987, are the starting place for determining federal criminal sentences and it is therefore imperative that white collar attorneys and their clients have a thorough understanding of both the guidelines and their commentary.
+The United States Sentencing Guidelines, which took effect on Nov.
+1, 1987, are the starting place for determining federal criminal sentences, and it is therefore imperative that white collar attorneys and their clients have a thorough understanding of both the guidelines and their commentary.
 The guidelines can be extremely intricate and complex.
-We have been practicing under the guidelines for almost our entire professional careers and have extensive knowledge of guidelines case law and commentary.
+I have been practicing under the guidelines for almost my entire professional career and have extensive knowledge of guidelines case law and commentary.

 In 2005, the United States Supreme Court’s opinion in United States v.
 Booker brought potentially sweeping changes to the law governing federal sentencing practice by making the guidelines advisory rather than mandatory.
 Now, federal judges can consider a number of personal factors about the defendant’s background and the circumstances of his or her case that these judges were not allowed to consider when the guidelines were mandatory.